highmobility/hmkit-android/README.md

 * Call `./gradlew publish` to release all the packages to dev repo.
 * Call `./gradlew :hmkit-utils:publish` to release a specific package.
 * Call `./gradlew :hmkit-utils:publish -Prepo=gradle-release-local` to specify the repo.

-* If releasing to bintray, also call `./gradlew bintrayUpload`.
+If releasing to bintray, first test the release with scaffold from release-local, then call `./gradlew bintrayUpload -PdepLocation=1`.

 If pushing the same version number, the package will be overwritten in dev, rejected in release.

 For example, publish utils to dev-local and bintray, using the ext.ver value
 ```
 ./gradlew :hmkit-utils:publish -Prepo=gradle-dev-local -PdepLocation=1
-./gradlew :hmkit-utils:bintrayUpload
+./gradlew :hmkit-utils:bintrayUpload -PdepLocation=1
 ```

 ### Licence